neelsmith/CitableParserBuilder.jl/README.md

 # CitableParserBuilder.jl

-Common infrastructure for managing citable morphological datasets and compiling parsers with the Stuttgart FST toolkit.
+Common infrastructure for managing citable analytical parsers.
+Includes utilities for compiling parsers with the Stuttgart FST toolkit.

 The `CitableParserBuilder` package is used by `Kanones.jl`, `Tabulae.jl`, and `Lycian.jl`.